Xylon2/at-at/README.md

 You may also specify a description for the scheduled task with the optional `:desc` key.

-Another way of achieving the same result is to use `after` which takes a delaty time in ms from now:
+Another way of achieving the same result is to use `after` which takes a delay time in ms from now:

 ```clj
 (at/after 1000 #(println "hello from the past!") my-pool)